alanalan419/CHAP_Analyzer/README.md

 # CHAP_Analyzer
 Rscript used to manipulate the CHAP output so that manual data curation is reduced.
 This can help users select individuals that have editing profiles of interest.
+The script reads in CHAP and CHAP.Stats files from a specific SRU run.
+These files are merged in order to associate PED-IDs, Aliases, and Pedigrees housed in Chap.stats with the Deletion information housed in CHAP.
+The merged data underges a series of modifications to be able to perform analysis on Specific PED-IDs with the Boosted gene targets.